MadiFrontend/specialized-English-words-for-programmer/README.md

 - accurate: exact and true. | دقیق صحیح
 - array: array programming refers to solutions that allow the application of operations to an entire set of values at once | آرایه
 - Object: an object can be a variable, a data structure, a function, or a method.
 As regions of memory, objects contain a value and are referenced by identifiers | آبجکت

+- OOP : Object-oriented programming (OOP) is a style of programming characterized by the identification of classes of objects closely linked with the methods (functions) with which they are associated.
+It also includes ideas of inheritance of attributes and methods.
+It is a technique based on a mathematical discipline, called “abstract data types,” for storing data with the procedures needed to process that data.
+OOP offers the potential to evolve programming to a higher level of abstraction.

+-